Hazels is an indie-rock band from Jesmond in England, comprising James Gibbons, Robbie O’Neill, Peter Lavery, Tomo Errington and Matthew Duffy.

 social media page

-Join Emerging Indie Bands on Google+ for more music with which to exercise.
+Join Emerging Indie Bands on Tumblr for more global indie-rock.

 social media page